bcc-code/directus-schema-sync/README.md

-# Schema Sync
+# Schema Sync for Directus

-The better way to sync your Directus schema and data between environments.
+The better way to sync your Directus schema and **data** between environments.

 Sync **chosen** data such as
  - **Permissions**